 Macon County Environmental Management encourages residents to utilize its website, MaconGreen.com to answer any questions in relation to recycling, proper disposal, and environmental concerns.
 Residents can also email questions or concerns to firstname.lastname@example.org.

-The Veterans Assistance Commission of Macon County asks that you call 217-424-1376 and leave a message.
-Alternatively you can email firstname.lastname@example.org.
-Your calls and emails will be returned.
+The Veterans Assistance Commission of Macon County is operating and answering calls at 217-424-1376.
+Alternatively you can email email@example.com.
 The DAV Shuttle to Danville is not making trips at this time.
+Applications are now being accepted by fax 217-718-4760 or email firstname.lastname@example.org for the Help for Heroes “Operation Hope Resorted”.